MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

 $ dd if=licorne of=bloc1.bin bs=1 skip=$((0x30c0)) count=$((0x50c0 - 0x30c0))
 $ dd if=licorne of=bloc2.bin bs=1 skip=$((0x32c0)) count=$((0x50c0 - 0x32c0))
 ```
-It is then interesting to notice that the actual decoding of the arm code depens on the parameter `n` of the function, which seems to be the index of the emulator : our 8 processors run different codes !
+It is then interesting to notice that the actual decoding of the arm code depens on the parameter `n` of the function, which seems to be the index of the emulator: our 8 processors run different codes !
 After checking in the disassembly that the value of `n` can only be in `[0,7]`, we rewrite the deobfuscation in python, and run the resulting [script](script.py) to get the 8 corresponding arm codes.
 But these codes are *blobs*, not executable files, and most of the debugging tools won't work unless they are given an executable format (ELF or PE).
 After some online research and `man` reading, we find that `objcopy` can do this, using the package `binutils-aarch64-linux-gnu`.
 The exact command, found after some trials and errors, is
 ```shell
 $ aarch64-linux-gnu-objcopy --input-target=binary --output-target=elf64-littleaarch64 --add-section .text=arm0.bin arm0.bin arm0.elf
 ```
 We now have 8 elf files corresponding to the codes ran by our 8 emulated processors.
-If we disassemble them with BINSEC (note : you will need to have `unisim_archisec` installed in order to be able to decode aarch64), we see that they all look alike : a big bunch of multiplications, rotations and xoring
+If we disassemble them with BINSEC (note: you will need to have `unisim_archisec` installed in order to be able to decode aarch64), we see that they all look alike: a big bunch of multiplications, rotations and xoring
 ```shell
 $ binsec -disasm arm7.elf
 [disasm:info] Running disassembly